EberlyODL/phys010sjv11/double_slits_and_photons.md

 ## Photon Probability

-Let's say we want to know the probability that a photon will land on the screen in some small band of width $\delta x$ near position _x_ (see Fig. "Photon Prob").
+Let's say we want to know the probability that a photon will land on the screen in some small band of width <lrn-math>\delta x</lrn-math> near position _x_ (see Fig. "Photon Prob").
 Just as we did for the dartboard, we send photons and count them.
 After sending a lot of photons, we can define the probability of landing in the rectangle of Fig. "Photon Prob" by counting how many photons landed there versus the total that we sent.

 [ciscode|rev=1|tool=elmsmedia|item=2245|entity_type=node|render=display_mode|display_mode=image__left]